come : shrine of rumi in konya

 here, on pilgrimage to rumi's shrine, i also feel closest to my father's own legacy. as a true man of the sufi path, he left a trail of love where he himself quietly disappeared.

-one day, away from him for many years, i wrote to tell him of the beauty of the scenery of the french riviera where i was staying at that time and, how much i wanted him to also see the enchanting scenes i was seeing. in his next letter, to appease my burning sense of longing, he wrote the following: it is with your eyes and through them that i see the beauty of the world.
+one day, away from him for many years and never to see him again, i wrote to tell him of the stunning beauty of the scenery of the french riviera where i was living at that time and how much i wanted him to also take part in the enchanting scenes i was seeing, how much i wanted him next to me. in his next letter, to appease my burning sense of longing, he wrote the following words: " never forget, it is with your eyes and through them that i see the beauty of the world."

-those words struck me when i first read them but, it took me many years, long after he had gone, to recognize in them a pure expression of agapé; unconditional and universal love. those simple words are the most generous words any human has ever spoken to me.
+the words of my father struck me when i first read them but, it took me many years, long after he had passed leaving me with a sense of deep loss that has to this day left a hollowness in the heart, to recognize in them a pure expression of agapé; unconditional and all embracing love. those simple words are the most generous and inspiring that any human has ever uttered to me and traced the path i was to thread.

 realization of union with the divine is clearly the manifestation of love in us when it matures into agapé.